Created by Philip Kerr

 When we first meet him, in March Violets (1989), BERNIE GUNTHER is a former German soldier (he fought with the Wehrmacht on the Turkish Front in the first World War) and a ex-cop (an inspector for the Kriminalpolizei) working as a private eye in the pre-World War II years of Berlin, and specializing in missing persons.
 Due to the rise of National Socialism, business is coming along nicely, thank you (where are all the Jews going?), even if Bernie doesn’t seem to be making many friends with the powers that be.
 He’s got a sharp tongue, you see, and worse, scruples.

-Yet somehow, against all odds, Bernie manages, in three novels, to survive not just the rise of Nazism but also the Second World War (and a stint as a Russian POW), and emerges in the third novel, A German Requiem, re-established as a P.I. in the smug, hypocritical world of 1947 Vienna, with its corruption, its black markets and its prostitution.
+Yet somehow, against all odds, Bernie manages in three novels, collectively known as the Berlin Noir Trilogy, to survive not just the rise of Nazism but also the Second World War (including a stint as a Russian POW), and emerges in the third novel, A German Requiem, re-established as a P.I. in the smug, hypocritical world of 1947 Vienna, with its corruption, its black markets and its prostitution.

 The first novel, March Violets ( or L’été de cristal as it was called in France) won the Prix du roman d’aventures in 1993.
 Sharply-drawn characters and an in-your-face history lesson made “The Berlin Trilogy,” a Ground Zero view of the rise and fall of the Third Reich, the war and the Holocaust, one of the most critically acclaimed and most intriguing detective series of its era.
 Absolutely essential reading.